top of page

 Why: Kelsey believes that communication is a human right.
 Children should be empowered to communicate, and their families should be able to learn about communication along with them.
 She believes that a neurodiversity affirming approach fosters true connections, which promotes meaningful communication.
 Her goal is to support and empower communicators to share their true thoughts and feelings using a variety of modalities.

-Coleen DeFruscio, MS, OTR/L
+Coleen DeFruscio, MS, OTR/L, IMC

 IMG_3995_edited.jpg